remix-run/changesets/docs/modifying-changelog-format.md

     },
     // the type of the change this changeset refers to, as "major", "minor", or "patch" type
-    // This needs to be explained - see @changesets/changelog-github's code for how this works changelogOpts
+    // This needs to be explained - see the code in `@remix-run/changelog-github` for how this works changelogOpts
 ) => string
 ```